 Call the SSA at 1-800-772-1213.
 An individual can apply for payments at the same time they apply for SSI presumptive disability.
 Only the SSA will determine approval or denial of an application.
 In the case of certain medical conditions, the SSA might approve the application only after it gets confirmation from a trusted medical source.
 A reliable medical source may be a social worker, a doctor, or school personnel.

 In some situations, the SSA field office may deny your application and forward it to Disability Determination Services (DDS), who is then responsible for making the disability determination.
 The DDS is more flexible in granting benefits for an applicant’s presumptive illness.
 They might grant benefits to individuals that have a disorder, but do not fulfill all the symptoms or conditions stated in the Blue Book.

 Non-presumptive disorders require veterans to provide sufficient evidence about their health condition.
 They need to prove that their health condition was either caused by or worsened due to their military service.

 A veteran may consider applying if their disability is severe or gets worse over time.
 However, all veterans must file first with the SSA to have their disability percentage determined.
 If a veteran gets a disability rating of 0% for connection with service, it falls under non-compensate disability, and payments are not granted.

 Contacting a disability lawyer is the first step to obtaining disability benefits.
-An experienced disability attorney can guide you through the application process and provide information about your options for accessing the financial assistance you need.
+An experienced new york social security disability lawyers can guide you through the application process and provide information about your options for accessing the financial assistance you need.